SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/search-public-folders.md

 5. On the **Search query** page, complete the following fields:

-  - **Include all content** Select this option to include all content in the selected sources in the search results.
+  - **Include all content**: Select this option to include all content in the selected sources in the search results.
 If you select this option, you can't specify additional search criteria.

-  - **Filter based on criteria** Select this option to specify search criteria, including keywords, start and end dates, sender and recipient addresses, and message types.
+  - **Filter based on criteria**: Select this option to specify search criteria, including keywords, start and end dates, sender and recipient addresses, and message types.

 6. On the **In-Place Hold settings** page, you can select the **Place content matching the search query in selected mailboxes on hold** to place an In-Place Hold on all public folders in your organization.
 Leave the check box unselected to not place content on hold.
 If you place content on hold, select one of the following options for the hold duration:

-  - **Hold indefinitely** Click this button to place items returned by the search on an indefinite hold.
+  - **Hold indefinitely**: Click this button to place items returned by the search on an indefinite hold.
 Items on hold will be preserved until you remove public folders from the search or remove the search.

-  - **Specify number of days to hold items relative to their received date** Click this button to hold items in public folders for a specific period.
+  - **Specify number of days to hold items relative to their received date**: Click this button to hold items in public folders for a specific period.
 For example, you can use this option if your organization requires that public folder content be retained for at least seven years.

 7. Click **Finish** to save the search and return an estimate of the total size and number of items that will be returned by the search or placed on hold based on the criteria you specified.